davidsonz/Travel-Website/_posts/2018-11-18-GalapagosIslands.md

 <h4>Day 7: 24/11/2018</h4>

 Our second morning on Santa Cruz and our last full day in the Galapagos.
 Today we are kayaking in Tortuga Bay.
 It was a lovely hour walk from the hotel to the bay and then along the beach.
-We are in two person Kayaks, I am with Mum and Louise is with Dad.
+We are in two person Kayaks; I am with Mum and Louise is with Dad.
 I think that sharing a two person kayak is a good test before you get married.
 It was quite amusing watching the different couples in the kayaks and how they got along together.
-We saw White Tipped Sharks amongst the mangroves, and more Sea Turtles.
+We saw White Tipped Sharks amongst the mangroves and more Sea Turtles.
 After Kayaking we were even able to walk into the shallows of the mangroves to see the baby sharks (doo do do).

 We walked back to the hotel via a detour around the rocks where there were so many Iguanas we almost didnt see some of them before we stood on them!
 We had a free afternoon to go for one last swim in the Galapagos and to do some shopping.